Using Electric Blanket During Pregnancy – Is It Safe?

 FAQs

 Some manufacturers offer electric blankets designed with safety features specifically for expectant mothers.
-These blankets may have lower heat settings and EMF levels to minimize risks.
+These blankets may have lower heat settings and EMF levels to minimise risks.

 Heated mattress pads are considered a safer alternative to electric blankets during pregnancy.
 They provide consistent warmth without the potential risks associated with the elevated settings of some electric blankets.

-Other than these alternatives and precautions, manufacturers of electric blankets have taken concerns about the effects of EMF and have developed blankets with very low to no magnetic field.
+In addition to these alternatives and precautions, manufacturers of electric blankets have raised concerns about the effects of EMF and have developed blankets with very low or no magnetic fields.
 But it’s best that you avoid using any kind of electric blankets during pregnancy.
 If you want to keep yourself warm, wear thermal wear and layer up as much as it’s comfortable for you and your baby.
 So this was all about heated blankets and pregnancy.

 Also Read: